-• consider utilising the template below to develop a 'passport' or information card to keep in your family members home that can be referred to by the police should they ever be required to attend the premises.
+- consider utilising the template below to develop a 'passport' or information card to keep in your family members home that can be referred to by the police should they ever be required to attend the premises.
 Remember that the police will have limited time to consider information in an emergency.
-It is making a difference to the lives of people with severe learning disabilities worth ensuring that the level of detail is kept to a minimum and that you consider what is most important for them to know

-- ensure that your family member, or their supporters know to call you in an emergency so that you may speak with the police - work with the local authority on a crisis management plan to ensure that the police are only called as an absolute last resort, and that all options are explored to ensure your family member can be kept safe in the community.
+It is worth ensuring that the level of detail is kept to a minimum and that you consider what is most important for them to know - ensure that your family member, or their supporters know to call you in an emergency so that you may speak with the police - work with the local authority on a crisis management plan to ensure that the police are only called as an absolute last resort, and that all options are explored to ensure your family member can be kept safe in the community.